 In the depths of 2017’s lingering winter bigO was tasked with finding the voice of and creating the content via which Ireland could spout loud and proud about its creative, cultural, business, innovation and educational prowess.
-The shout n’ spout was scheduled for spring and the spotlight was set to shine on the country and its brand new all-in-one web portal This is Ireland, in time for St Patrick’s Day.
+The shout n’ spout was scheduled for spring and the spotlight was set to shine on the country and its first international all-under-one-digital-roof website This is Ireland, in time for St Patrick’s Day.

-But how do you big up a small nation to the world via an online megaphone without cranking the Irish person’s innate aversion to back-slappery, self-congratulation and of course, the cringe-o-meter, up to 11?
+But how do you big up a small nation to the world via an online megaphone without cranking the innate Irish aversion to back-slappery, self-congratulation and of course, the cringe-o-meter, up to 11?
+By treading the thin green line between local and global very softly.

 The aim was to give due focus to this island as a real force to be reckoned with, we did this by creating a content cocktail of pitch perfect tone and brand voice that delivers genuinely engaging subject matter.
 Showcasing Ireland, not selling it, was the name of the game.
 By creating a bespoke style guide and tone/voice guidelines we were able to ensure that the content resonated with both the domestic and overseas audience.
 We kept the tone rooted in authenticity, its aim was to effectively win over the Irish person by avoiding any twee, stereotypical representations of Irishness while informing and guiding the non-Irish user along the way.